Juhani

 for excellence in business performance in contemporary business

-Basic principles for the quality integration
+Business foundation for the quality integration

-approach of the company
+approach in the company

 The modern concept of quality integration that implies professional